JULY ONLY: Get a free laptop or up to $300 off when you enroll by July 31!Enroll Online »

 Medical Coding and Billing Program FAQs

-Get answers to the most common and important questions about enrolling in an ICD-10 medical billing and coding program at Career Step.
+Get answers to the most common and important questions about enrolling in a medical billing and coding program at Career Step.
 Our FAQs section provides answers to help you make an informed decision about your education.

 - What is medical coding and billing?